quattor/quattor.github.com/_posts/2012-12-15-migrating-to-json-profiles.md

 ## Upgrade AII

-Your clients work just fine.
-But you'll need to upgrade the installer to a version that can deal with the new format.
-Just upgrade AII to the version shipped with Quattor 12.12, and add
+You need to upgrade your deployment server to one of the Quattor version mentionned above and then your need to instruct AII to use JSON profile rather than the XML one.
+This is done by editing `/etc/aii/aii-shellfe.conf` or using `ncm-aiiserver` if your deployment server is managed with Quattor (recommended).

 ```ini
 profile_format=json # Or json.gz
 ```

-to `/etc/aii/aii-shellfe.conf`.
-The aiiserver component supports this option, too.

 ## Conclusion

 That's it!
 Deploy, compile, install at your pleasure.
 If any of your internal tools parsed the XMLs directly (without CCM) you will have to adapt it.
-I recommend you to try [Elasticsearch](www.elasticsearch.org) and our new [data warehouse](https://github.com/quattor/data-warehouse) tool.
+WE recommend you to try [Elasticsearch](www.elasticsearch.org) and our new [data warehouse](https://github.com/quattor/data-warehouse) tool.

-Eventually, you'll want to disable pan format output and use only JSON and dep.

 At UGent, compressed JSON profiles take 1/30 the space of the equivalent XML profiles.